cmonBruuh/poescript/README.md

 How do I download this script?

-- Download the whole EXE folder and save it where you want.
-The files must stay all together in the same folder.
+- Download the zip
-- Start ONLY the Master.exe file.
-You can ignore the other .exe files.
-You can also ignore the .ahk files.
+- Start ONLY the master.exe or master.ahk file (that is up to what you prefer).
+You can ignore the other(Flask).exe/.ahk files.
 - The script will open in the lower right corner of your screen (overlaps the mana display).

 ![snapshot](https://github.com/cmonBruuh/poescript/blob/master/Snapshot.PNG?raw=true)